Linky Notes

 Markdown

-Store, organize & filter your notes by tags & style/ format them using Markdown & HTML with inline CSS styles
+Store, organize & filter your notes by tags & style/format them using Markdown & HTML with inline CSS styles.

-Notes
+Notes 📝

-Tags
+Tags 🔑

 To be able to add/ update note, you need to add at least 1 tag to it.
 There are no limits to how many tags you can add to your notes.
-There are also no limits about how you can name your tags: it can be as simple as that linky notes or it can be project_status: in progress.
-Tags are also stored under the unique ids.

-You can have an overview of all of your tags on tags page ordered alphabetically, so you can be up to date with all topics you were interested.
+You can have an overview of all of your tags on /tags page ordered alphabetically, so you can be up to date with all topics you were interested.

 Every tag works as a link, so you can click on any tag in any note or on the tags page and you will be redirected to the page with notes filtered by that tag, where you can continue filtering notes by adding new tags to the filter.

-Filtering by tag/s
+Filtering by tag/s 🔎

-You can filter your notes by one or many tags simultaniously using the built-in tag search engine.
 Every search/ filter session generates a dedicated URL, so you can navigate between search/filter sessions or save the link to particular session.

-Multiline Text
+Multiline Text 📄

-Markdown Formatting
+Markdown Formatting ✨

 As mentioned before, you can format your notes with Markdown.
 Using basic Markdown syntax enables you to add: